-Did you ever notice that it seems you never have to actually put the key into the car door to unlock it anymore?
-Keyless entry systems -- which use a small radio transmitter built into a keyfob to unlock the doors -- have become standard equipment on almost every new car.
+Keyless entry systems — which use a small radio transmitter built into a keyfob to unlock car doors — are standard equipment on almost every new car.

 It's not often you hear about cars being stolen using this method.
-The reason: it simply doesn't happen very often.
-While it's theoretically possible, the technologies used in modern remote entry systems -- like rolling codes and data encryption -- make a theft of this nature pretty difficult to pull off.
-If a thief wanted to steal your car this way, he or she would have a pretty high-tech mountain to climb.
+While it's theoretically possible, the technologies used in remote entry systems — like rolling codes and data encryption — make a theft of this nature difficult to pull off.
+If a thief wanted to steal your car this way, they would have a pretty high-tech mountain to climb.